rss logo

 • Note:

-• krb5 Use Kerberos for authentication only.
+• krb5: Use Kerberos for authentication only.

 /nfs *(rw,sync,anongid=1001,root_squash,no_subtree_check,sec=krb5p)